2e3s/aw-watcher-media-player/README.md

 exclude_players = ["chromium"]
 ```
 Filter options for including and excluding players for reporting look for a case-insensitive substring.
+Use `-vv` to see what's reported.

+Note that normally browsers report the currently playing track to the system even in a private mode.

 ## Build